-SinclairProsser Law, LLC provides the services that Fort Washington residents need to protect their finances, families, and futures.
+SinclairProsser Law provides the services that Fort Washington residents need to protect their finances, families, and futures.
 Our elder law and estate planning firm offers assistance with a wide range of issues affecting this community near Washington D.C.’s downtown district.

 Life in Fort Washington, MD

 Fort Washington is a part of Prince George County in Maryland.
 It is a census-designated place and an unincorporated area.
 The community is to the west of Maryland Route 210 and provides an easy commute to downtown D.C.
 The census designated place (CDP) spans 16.57 square miles, including 2.78 square miles (or 16.8 percent) of water.

 Fort Washington has a long and storied history.
 The community gets its name from a fort completed in 1809 which served as the only defensive fort that protected the D.C. area.
 The Fort today is part of a large park that has many hiking paths and that provides beautiful views of the Potomac River.
 Fort Washington also played a role in the War of 1812 when it was captured by the British around the time that the capital was built.

 Today, the Fort is located near many riverfront homes which have been built in this affluent area.
 National Golf Club is located in Fort Washington, as are community swimming pools and two marinas.
 Large single family homes began growing up in Fort Washington in 1960 when the area was rural, and have continued to be built.
 Fort Washington is an attractive place for families to live, which is why so many people who work in Washington D.C. have homes in the Fort Washington area.

 Seniors in Fort Washington, MD